Upgrading an Oliver Super 55 Electrical System

 you purchase an Electronic Ignition unit, make sure that it uses a magnetic

-Finally, I found a good one on the Genesee Products web page.
+Finally, I found a good one.
 Before I bought

 start the installation process if it was going to require any welding, sawing,